Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we propose the Scene-Rep Transformer, a novel Transformer network-based representation learning framework, to boost the sample efficiency and performance of RL decision-making.
-The framework consists of two main blocks: multi-stage Transformer for encoding the multi-modal scene state input and acquiring the representation understanding of the interactive driving scenes, and sequential latent Transformer for distilling the sequential predictive information into the current latent vector, to guide the decision-making process.
-A soft actor-critic (SAC) decision-making module takes as input the refined latent representation and outputs driving actions.
-All the modules are integrated and trained end-to-end with the aim to obtain a higher reward and success rate.
-Extensive validation is conducted with five challenging simulated urban driving scenarios.
+This paper proposes the Scene-Rep Transformer, a novel Transformer-based representation learning framework that enhances the sample efficiency and performance of RL decision-making.
+The framework consists of two main blocks: a multi-stage Transformer for encoding the multi-modal scene state input and acquiring a representation understanding of the interactive driving scenes, and a sequential latent Transformer for distilling sequential predictive information into the current latent vector to guide the decision-making process.
+A soft actor-critic (SAC) decision-making module takes as input the refined latent representation and generates decision-making outputs.
+All the modules are integrated and trained end-to-end with the aim of obtaining a higher reward and success rate.
+We conduct extensive validation with five challenging simulated urban driving scenarios.
 Both quantitative and qualitative results reflect the overall superior performance of the proposed method in terms of sample efficiency, testing performance, interpretability, and diversity of driving maneuvers.
-We also investigate the effects of different components in the framework and find that the multi-stage Transformer is adaptively aware of intentions and interactions between agents and map, and the sequential latent Transformer can effectively reduce the exploration space.
+We also investigate the effects of different components in the framework and find that the multi-stage Transformer is adaptively aware of intentions and interactions between agents and maps, and the sequential latent Transformer can effectively reduce the exploration space.

-Future work will be focused on improving or dynamically adjusting the depth of global latent predictions, so as to reduce the noise induced by longer-term predictions.
-The prediction uncertainties should also be explicitly considered.
+Future work will focus on improving or dynamically adjusting the depth of global latent predictions, so as to reduce the noise induced by longer-term predictions.
+We also aim to explicitly consider prediction uncertainties and incorporate our framework into an end-to-end driving system.